2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 After some research, if you decide to create a meet-up or community in the same (or nearby) city as an active meet-up that has been in operation for several months/years, you should know that this can create a form of competition; even if unintentional.
 Of course, since Bitcoin is decentralized, everyone is free to do as they wish.
 However, it is clear that **it is better to join forces as much as possible than to multiply neighboring communities; thus decreasing the impactful capacity of each**.

-In this sense, the following "convention" might help you decide on the issue: if there is no active Bitcoin community within 45 minutes of your location (say in your car, for example), then it might seem relevant to create a new one.
+In this sense, the following "convention" might help you decide on the issue: if there is no active Bitcoin community within 45 minutes of your location (say, in your car, for example), then it might seem relevant to create a new one.

-But of course, you are perfectly free to do as you see fit.
+However, you are perfectly free to do as you see fit.

-If, however, a Bitcoin community exists but is not active, it might be more relevant to take it over and rekindle its flame; contacting, for example, its former creators with the goal of gaining access to the communication channels and social networks previously used.
+If, however, a Bitcoin community exists but is inactive, it might be more relevant to take it over and rekindle its flame; for example, contacting its former creators to gain access to the communication channels and social networks previously used.

 Conversely, in case an old Bitcoin community has - let's say - "evolved," no longer shares your values, and you don't have the motivation or time to convince them, creating a fork is always possible.